 Every year I throw a Christmas party for friends and family.
 It is always a fun, festive time complete with minute to win it style games, appetizers and a signature drink.

 Last year I decided to take it a step further and created a completely Elf themed party.
 We love Buddy the Elf around here so I thought that I would share some of our Elf Holiday Party Ideas because they were a huge hit!
-I have a couple of free printables for you to (scroll down).

 This post contains affiliate links.